eduardo-ocampo/Project-Euler/Python/Problem_10/README.md

 ## My Solution

-This is a good complimnary example to [Problem 7](../Problem_7) and the functioanlity of Python Class [number_theory.primes()](../number_theory.py).
-For this problem we can use the upper number parameter to get all the primes numbers up to 2,000,00 and sum the list.
+This is a good complementary problem to [Problem 7](../Problem_7) and shows the functionality of Python Class [number_theory.primes()](../number_theory.py).
+For this problem, we can use the upper number parameter to get all the primes numbers up to 2,000,00 and sum the list.

 ```python
 # Get the sum of primes below 2e6